quic/sense/README.md

 If you're only interested in the calorie estimation part, you might want to use `scripts/calorie_estimation.py` which has a slightly more detailed display (see video [here](https://drive.google.com/file/d/1VIAnFPm9JJAbxTMchTazUE3cRRgql6Z6/view?usp=sharing) which compares two videos produced by that script).

-Obviously, these estimated calorie counts have to be taken with a grain of salt.
-Compared to industrial wearable devices, our approach seem to produce estimates that are roughly in the same range.
+The estimated calories should be taken with a grain of salt.
+Compared to industrial wearable devices, our approach seems to produce estimates that are roughly in the same range.
 From our experiments, our estimates correlate well with the workout intensity
 (intense workouts burn more calories) so, regardless of the absolute accuracy, it should be fair to use this metric to compare one workout to another.

 ### Gesture Recognition

-`scripts/gesture_recognition.py` applies our pretrained models to hand gesture recognition.
+`scripts/gesture_recognition.py` applies our pre-trained models to hand gesture recognition.
 30 gestures are supported (see full list
 [here](https://github.com/TwentyBN/20bn-realtimenet/blob/7651d24967de7eb12912297747de8174950eb74e/realtimenet/downstream_tasks/gesture_recognition/__init__.py))

 ```shell